-In Christianity, a bright star is a key symbol in the story of Christmas.
-And for many people, it just wouldn’t feel like Christmas without a tree trimmed in twinkling lights and seeing light displays that decorate windows and entire houses.
+Which winter holidays celebrate light?
+One example is Christmas.
+In Christianity, a bright star is a key symbol of the story behind this holiday.
+For many, it wouldn’t feel like Christmas without a tree trimmed in twinkling lights and topped with a star.
+Many people also enjoy seeing light displays that decorate windows and entire houses.

-Each evening during Kwanzaa, a family member lights candles in a special candle holder and there is a discussion of the seven principles of Kwanzaa: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.
+Light also has a special place in Kwanzaa.
+This holiday honors the culture of Black Americans.
+Each evening between December 26 and January 1, a family member lights candles in a holder called the kinara.
+A discussion of the seven principles of Kwanzaa follows.
+These are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.

-What is it about light that makes these holidays and other events, such as birthdays, special?
-Perhaps it is the simple beauty of candles or tiny lights in the darkness, like the stars that light the night sky.
-Millions and millions of people have drawn inspiration from the night sky.
-Perhaps candles and other forms of light inspire our souls in the same way.
+What is it about light that makes these events so special?
+Perhaps it is the simple beauty of candles.
+Or maybe it’s their similarity to stars.
+Millions of people have drawn inspiration from the night sky.
+Perhaps candles and other forms of light inspire us in the same way.

 How does light inspire you?
-Have you ever been moved with emotion when you woke up early and saw a spectacular sunrise?
+Have you ever been moved with emotion by a sunrise?
 Or what about a brilliant orange sunset?
 Have you ever been mesmerized by the glow of lights from the skyline of a big city at night?
 Think about it.
-What is it about these lights that lights you up inside?
+What is it about these lights that makes you light up inside?